 The Future of the Franco-German Tandem Commentary in ISPI (Italian Institute for International Political Studies), Milan, September 22, 2021

 At the heart of the European project, the Franco-German tandem provides impetus for further integration within the EU.
-However, Brussels is yet to decide which direction it wants to take, and the French and Germans still have to agree on their position with regards to economics, foreign affairs, or enlargement.
+However, Brussels is yet to decide which direction it wants to take, and the French and Germans still have to agree on their position with regards to economics, foreign affairs, and enlargement.

 The geopolitical context provides a call for action for an EU which endeavours to become increasingly “geopolitical” and aims at “speaking the language of power”.
 How can the French and Germans cooperate, and which hurdles are they going to face?
 What are the likely impacts of the elections, both in Germany and in France, going to be?
 Does the reshuffling of the international order leave any alternative to increased Franco-German and European convergence?